-The system - called automatic enrolment - starts at the beginning of October 2012 with staff who work for the biggest businesses, with others being signed up over the following six years.
+The system - called automatic enrolment - started at the beginning of October 2012 with staff who work for the biggest businesses, with others being signed up over the following six years.

 Those who already save in a workplace pension scheme or are self-employed will not be signed up.